Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

   - This is an unfortunate consequence of the NVR PBR shader interacting with poorly made textures.
 Ideally, these textures will be gradually replaced.

 - **Size - Why is Uranium Fever so large?**
-  - Despite optimizations, the list's texture enhancements are extensive, with original downloads alone requiring 50GB.
+  - Despite optimizations, the list's texture enhancements are extensive, with the original downloads alone requiring 50GB.

 - **Skill Tags - How do skill tags work in Uranium Fever?
 I do not see the 15 point increase I am used to?**
-  - Uranium Fever uses classic skill tagging, meaning that that all skill points input into the tagged skill are doubled.
+  - Uranium Fever uses classic skill tagging, meaning that that all skill points input into the tagged skill are doubled per level up (each one skill point you have per level up would count as 2 for a tagged skill).

 - **SPECIAL - How have SPECIAL stats been changed in Uranium Fever as compared to the standard game?**
   - **All SPECIALS:**